Ostico/PhpOrientStatements/README.md

 # PhpOrientStatements

-An attempt to create Prepared Statements to be used with the phporient library
+An attempt to create Prepared Statements to be used with the PhpOrient library

 ## Installation